Employing Trust: Salisbury NHS Foundation Trust

 - Presented or published an education-related project

-This will be flexible according to the education-related meetings and learning and teaching events to be attended.
-The following is an example only.
-Most AF2 appointees would have an individualised programme, the emphasis of the 4 month placement being in education-related work (i.e. participating in teaching, education development/project work).
+This will be flexible according to the education-related meetings, project involvement and learning and teaching events to be attended.
+SFP F2 Medical Education post holders would have an individualised programme, the emphasis of the 8 month placement being in education-related work (i.e. participating in teaching, education development/project work), organised alongside their F2 Emergency Medicine placement (50:50 split).